The process of making a ring

 Sterling Silver, is 92.5% parts of Fine Silver and 7.5% parts copper.

-Sometimes I buy Sterling Silver granules, like int he picture below, and sometimes I will buy Fine Silver granules, and add the 75 parts Copper when smelting.
+Sometimes I buy Sterling Silver granules from my supplier other times I will buy Fine Silver granules, and add the 75 parts Copper myself when smelting.

-Granules is put into a crucible for smelting, and Sterling Silver melts at 893°C. The smaller the amount, the quicker the smelting process.
-This batch took quite some time as there was about 250g of Silver to be melted, which I took in 2 batches.
+Sterling Silver melts at 893°C. Larger amounts of Sterling Silver will take longer to melt.
+The smaller the amount of Silver you are melting, the quicker the process is.
+This batch took quite some time as there was about 250g of Silver to be melted.

-After the Silver is melted, it gets poured into an ingot (pictured above on the left of the crucible).
+When the Silver is melted and molten, it is then poured into an ingot (pictured above on the left of the crucible).

 Annealing – Annealing, in metallurgy and materials science, is a heat treatment that alters the physical and sometimes chemical properties of a material to increase its ductility and reduce its hardness, making it more workable. – Wikipedia